 In situations where you need to share a TMX that contain only the text from certain specific files and excludes other content, follow the procedure below:

-Copy only the documents whose content you want to include into the source
+Copy only the documents whose content you want to include into the source folder

 of your project.